bizlett/bizlett/README.md

 # Hi!
 My name is Bizzy 👋

-### I am a Junior Full Stack Developer, currently working on my penultimate project at Code Institute.
+### I am a Junior Full Stack Developer, currently working on my final project at Code Institute.

 📚 I am currently building a wedding website with RSVP application.
 Its a full static website and REST API using Python, Flask, HTML, CSS, JQuery and MongoDB